Wild Boar Jerky (Sweet and Spicy)

 Making this jerky couldn’t be simpler.
 Mix all of the ingredients minus the meat in a bowl.

-Place the meat in a airtight bag or container and refrigerate for 12-24 hours.
+Place the meat in an airtight bag or container and refrigerate for 12-24 hours.

-Drain ingredients in a colander, place into dehydrator.
+Drain ingredients in a colander, and place into the dehydrator.

 I use the Cosori from Amazon and love it.